arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 --{{0}}--

 The **WHERE clause**, using the `WHERE` keyword, is the section of your query used to specify any "filtering logic" that should be applied to your query before returning any output.
 It's optional but very useful.

 --{{0}}--
-As an example, here's how you'd filter the output to only include records for a specific county
+As an example, here's how you'd filter the output to only include records for a specific county.

+--{{0}}--
+And I also want to draw your attention to the fact that "Suffolk County" is in quotes.
+When you want to filter for a word or string (vs. something like a number), basically anything with letters, it always has to be in quotes.

 {{1}}
 *****